-Alternative theatre company founded in Montreal, Quebec, in 1991, by Stacey Christodoulou and Laura Raboud.
+Alternative and experimental theatre company, founded in Montreal, Quebec in 1991, by Stacey Christodoulou and Laura Raboud.
 The Other Theatre has earned a solid reputation for its transgressive and deconstructive approach to material from various media, and performs in both French and English.

 Its long-term goal is to create an ensemble of actors devoted to physical, experimental creation, and its productions have a strong dance/movement element.
 The process of creating a work takes a minimum of two months.